-In April 2009, the Authority issued the Series 2009 E and F Bonds under the Resolution to initially fund a portion of the Costs of Construction of the various Projects included in the Capital Improvement Program.
-In December, 2010, the Authority issued the Series 2010 A Bonds under the Resolution to further fund the costs of the Capital Improvement Program.
-In addition, in April 2013 and in May 2014, the Authority issued the Series 2013 A Bonds and the Series 2014 A Bonds, respectively, to fund costs of the Capital Improvement Program.
-The Series 2015 E Bonds will be the sixth Series of Bonds issued by the Authority under the Resolution to fund a portion of the costs of the Capital Improvement Program.
-The Authority anticipates issuing several additional Series of Non-Refunding Bonds under the Resolution over the next several years, in an aggregate principal amount of approximately \$1,325,000,000, in order to further fund the remaining costs of the Capital Improvement Program.
+Program.
+The Series 2017 A Bonds are being issued by the Authority for the primary purpose of further funding the costs of the Capital Improvement Program.
+The Authority anticipates issuing one additional Series of Non-Refunding Bonds under the Resolution over the next 12 to 18 months, in an aggregate principal amount of approximately \$525,000,000, in order to further fund the remaining costs of the Capital Improvement Program.
 See "SECURITY FOR THE BONDS - Additional Indebtedness" herein.
 The toll increases which became effective on December 1, 2008 and January 1, 2012 on both the Turnpike and the Parkway, are anticipated to provide the Authority with sufficient Net Revenues to satisfy all of the requirements of the Resolution relating to the issuance of all Bonds expected to be hereafter issued by the Authority to fund the Costs of Construction of the various Projects comprising the Capital Improvement Program.
-See "SECURITY FOR THE BONDS - Toll Covenant" and "SECURITY FOR THE BONDS - Additional Indebtedness" herein and APPENDIX B - "2015 DRAW DOWN LETTER AND REPORT OF TRAFFIC ENGINEER" and APPENDIX C - "REPORT OF CONSULTING ENGINEER" hereto.
+See "SECURITY FOR THE BONDS - Toll Covenant" and "SECURITY FOR THE BONDS - Additional Indebtedness" herein and APPENDIX B - "2017 DRAW DOWN LETTER, 2015 DRAW DOWN LETTER AND REPORT OF TRAFFIC ENGINEER" and APPENDIX C - "REPORT OF CONSULTING ENGINEER" hereto.